-A significant amount of enterprise data resides directly on IBM Z. Due to this sensitivity of the data; it may be desirable to keep data on prem while performing training.
+A significant amount of enterprise data is stored directly on IBM Z. Because of this sensitivity of the data, it might necessary to keep data on-premises during training.

-Training with MLz
+Figure 4-7 MLz architecture Training with MLz

 As previously discussed, popular model training frameworks allow the flexibility to run within various environments.
-On IBM z/OS, you can build models using MLz UI, leveraging the Jupyter notebook interface.
-MLz provides an enterprise ready platform that eases the deployment of the model when training is complete.
+On IBM z/OS, you can build models using MLz UI by using the Jupyter Notebook interface.
+MLz provides an enterprise-ready platform that can ease the deployment of the model when training is complete.